Z4urce/VRC-Haptic-Pancake/README.md

 ![Promo picture that demonstrates how it works](Images/unity.png)

 6. Add the parameters you've assigned to the Contact Receivers in the previous step to your Avatar's parameters.
+It should be a Float with 0 as default value.
+Do not check the Saved and Synced checkmarks!

 ![Promo picture that demonstrates how it works](Images/params.png)